 Footnotes:

-$CHD mortality rates for ages 35-74 , standardised to the World Standard Population.
+$CHD mortality rates for ages 35-74 (this age range chosen to be consistently available from all 4 populations), standardised to the World Standard Population.

 *This figure represents the observed change in mortality using indirect standardisation i.e. after accounting for changes in the age-sex structure of the population over time.
 This is the change in deaths which the model then attempts to explain.
 It applies only to the final year of the period (2006 in Syria, 2008 in Turkey, 2009 in oPt and Tunisia.